Russian submarine Belgorod: Construction

+The Project 09852 Belgorod refit began in 2012 in order to transport Losharik for GUGI operations from the 29th submarine division Military Unit 13090 base at Olenya Bay.
+The refit included both removing the cruise missile launch tube bay to make room for a new bay about 18 meters long that is capable of accommodating special operations submarines such as the Losharik or Paltus (Project 18510), and lengthening the bow bay to 38 meters to accommodate the new Poseidon nuclear-powered torpedoes.
+Belgorod may have a revolving launcher capable of accommodating six Poseidons.

+The submarine was planned for commissioning in the Navy in 2018.
+A crew was formed again in November 2018.

-On April 23, 2019, the Belgorod was taken out of the covered dry dock and put afloat.
+In April 2019, the Belgorod was taken out of the covered dry dock and put afloat.
 The commander of the ship at that time was Captain 1st rank Anton Alyokhin.
-In the course of 2019, the sub was to complete its fitting out, nuclear reactor testing and sea worthiness trials.
+In 2019, the sub was to complete its fitting out, nuclear reactor testing and sea worthiness trials.
 By June 2020, one source reported it "in service", though this appears to have been inaccurate.
-Others suggested it was still fitting out (possibly including sea trials).
+Others suggested it was still fitting out, possibly including sea trials.
 In January 2021, the director-general of the Russian Shipbuilder Sevmash, Mikhail Budnichenko, stated that tests on Belgorod were proceeding.

-The plans to commission the submarine in the Russian Navy in 2020 and to officially introduce the Poseidon system in 2021 did not materialize.
+The plans to commission the submarine in the Russian Navy in 2020 and to introduce the Poseidon system in 2021 did not materialize.
 A press report by the official Russia state-owned TASS agency from April 2021 indicates a new objective from the Russian Defense Ministry to send the K-329 into service in the Pacific zone.
 This information could confirm the problems encountered with the Losharik submarine and the shift to the background of the operations envisaged on the Arctic continental shelf.

-Also in April 2021, military analyst H. I. Sutton reported that the Belgorod was out of the water and had returned to the construction hall.
+In April 2021, military analyst H. I. Sutton reported that the Belgorod was out of the water and had returned to the construction hall.
 On June 25, 2021, the Belgorod left the Severodvinsk shipyard for the first time on a trial regime by the builder Sevmash.
 The submarine was delivered to the Russian Navy on 8 July 2022.

 The Belgorod joined the 29th Submarine Division.
 The division is a special formation, the operational arm of the Main Directorate of Deep-Sea Research (GUGI), which reports directly to the Russian Defence Ministry.

 Characteristics

 Design

-In the construction process, the original 154-meter long hull was lengthened to 184 meters (which is almost 11 meter more than the Project 941 SSBNs - the world's largest submarines ever built) with a width of 18,2 meters.
+In the construction process, the original 154-meter long hull was lengthened to 184 meters, which is almost 11 m more than the Project 941 SSBNs - the world's largest submarines ever built, with a width of 18.2 meters.

-In June 2019, US military expert H.I.
-Sutton published satellite imagery of the Sevmash shipyard, which shows the K-329 "Belgorod" along with K-549 "Knyaz Vladimir" of the Borey project, with the Belgorod visibly longer and wider.
+In June 2019, British military expert H.I.
+Sutton published satellite imagery of the Sevmash shipyard, which shows the K-329 Belgorod along with K-549 Knyaz Vladimir of the Borey project, with Belgorod visibly longer and wider.